SparkEdUAB/sparked-next/README.md

 `yarn run lint`

-Before you make commit, make sure that the linting are passing, check with the eslintrc.yml to check the rules.
+Before you make commit, make sure that lint is passing, check with the eslintrc.yml to check the rules.

 ### Issues